budziq/rust-skeptic/README.md

 <code>```</code>

-This tells skeptic to look in the template file for another markdown block with the same `skt-foo` annotation, and composes them together using the standard Rust `format!` macro.
+This tells skeptic to look in the template file for another markdown block with the same `skt-foo` annotation, and compose them together using the standard Rust `format!` macro.
 Here's what the template looks like: